 - ✗ Not the cheapest laptop, either

-Overall, the HP Envy x360 is a solid package with good performance for the price level.
-It’s not as “premium” in build quality or hardware as many of our other picks, but it’s hundreds of dollars cheaper and is ready for touch and pen input.
-It’s not even as high-performing as our recommended budget laptop, but it’s easier to throw into a bag and will be perfect for most students.
-It’s significantly cheaper than the best 2-in-1 laptop, too.
+Overall, the HP Envy 13 is a solid package with good performance for the price level.
+It’s not as “premium” in build quality or hardware as many of our other picks, but it’s hundreds of dollars cheaper and still checks most of the boxes required by students.

 All that being said, it’s hard to go wrong with many of the other laptops here for college, either.
 Maybe you want a more premium laptop without the touch and pen input, a Chromebook, or a beefier PC laptop you can play games on.